Q1. What is RTGS System?

 Q3.
 Is there any minimum / maximum amount stipulation for RTGS transactions?

 Ans.
 The RTGS system is primarily meant for large value transactions.
 The minimum amount to be remitted through RTGS is ` 2 lakh.
 There is no upper ceiling for RTGS transactions.

 Q4.
 What is the time taken for effecting funds transfer from one account to another under RTGS?

 Ans.
 Under normal circumstances the beneficiary branches are expected to receive the funds in real time as soon as funds are transferred by the remitting bank.
 The beneficiary bank has to credit the beneficiary's account within 30 minutes of receiving the funds transfer message.

 Q5.
 Would the remitting customer receive an acknowledgement of money credited to the beneficiary's account?

 Ans.
 The remitting bank receives a message from the Reserve Bank that money has been credited to the receiving bank.
 Based on this the remitting bank can advise the remitting customer through SMS that money has been credited to the receiving bank.

 Q6.
 Would the remitting customer get back the money if it is not credited to the beneficiary's account?
 When?

 Ans.
 Yes.
-Funds, received by a RTGS member for the credit to a beneficiary customer’s account, will be returned to the originating RTGS member within two hours of the receipt of the payment at the PI of the recipient bank or before the end of the RTGS Business day, whichever is earlier, if it is not possible to credit the funds to the beneficiary customer’s account for any reason e.g. account does not exist, account frozen, etc. Once the money is received back by the remitting bank, the original debit entry in the customer's account is reversed.
+Funds, received by a RTGS member for the credit to a beneficiary customer’s account, will be returned to the originating RTGS member within one hour of the receipt of the payment at the PI of the recipient bank or before the end of the RTGS Business day, whichever is earlier, if it is not possible to credit the funds to the beneficiary customer’s account for any reason e.g. account does not exist, account frozen, etc. Once the money is received back by the remitting bank, the original debit entry in the customer's account is reversed.